Arihant-Singh-Rana/Introductory-Cards-React-App/README.md

 ## Author

-This project was created by [Your Name].
+This project was created by Arihant Singh Rana.

-## Acknowledgments

-Special thanks to the contributors and the React community for their valuable resources and support.

-**Note:** Replace [Your Name] with your name in the Author section.